 Take advantage of the laundry service so you don’t have to pack a new outfit for every day.
-Many of our destinations have laundry services (some free, some payable locally) which will wash and return your clothes while you are riding, ready to wear again.
+Many riding operators have laundry services (some free, some payable locally) and will wash and return your clothes while you are riding, ready to wear again.

 See-through plastic bags are always useful.
 Use them to wrap the liquids you can’t leave at home, store used clothing ready to be washed or dirty shoes and separate different outfits.
 Using a see-through bag means you can see where everything is without having to unpack.
 Disposable shower caps can also be really handy to cover the bottoms of muddy boots.

-Zip-lock bags can be really useful for keeping your smaller items safe, such as phone charger, camera cables and memory cards.
+Zip-lock bags can be very useful for keeping your smaller items safe, such as phone charger, camera cables and memory cards.